shravani-kontham/Digital-Electronics-Internship/README.md

 # 2. 4x1 Multiplexer using IC's - 7404,7408 and 7432
 A 4-to-1 multiplexer (also known as a 4x1 mux) is a digital circuit that selects one of four input data lines and directs it to a single output line.
 It operates based on a pair of selection lines, which act as a switch to choose which input to route.
 The 4x1 mux has 4 data inputs (D0, D1, D2, D3), 2 selection lines (S0, S1), and 1 output (Y).

+Applications of 4×1 Multiplexer:

+• Select one of four data inputs using two selection lines

+• Used in arithmetic circuits (e.g., adders, subtractors, ALUs)

+• Implements Boolean functions of 2 or 3 variables

+• Data routing in communication systems

+• Control signal selection in processors or microcontrollers

+• Used in decision-making circuits

+• Memory address decoding in RAM/ROM selection

+• Data selector in embedded and digital systems

+• Reduces the need for multiple gates in logic circuit design

+• Used in signal multiplexing in sensor and ADC systems

 # Circuit Diagram
 ![WhatsApp Image 2025-05-29 at 14 41 34_894746df](https://github.com/user-attachments/assets/d7206948-39fb-447c-9c12-89f4fb20967c)
 ![4X1 Multiplexer (5)](https://github.com/user-attachments/assets/ddabe7a4-4bda-436c-a032-f2f572392bd0)